 To help neighbors know who to contact about a certain property that might be the cause or victim of trouble, ENA's Downtown Elmwood Committee developed an interactive survey that links Google Maps data with public DCAD property records.
 It is most definitely a work-in-progress and, as usual, your feedback is very much appreciated.

-We hope this will be one way that neighbors can help make Downtown Elmwood safer and prevent anything like the illegal gambling operation from happening again in the future.
+We hope this will be one way that neighbors can help make Downtown Elmwood safer and prevent anything like becoming the target of potentially dangerous visitors from happening again in the future.